Why regional dialogues on adaptation and resilience?

-The purpose of these regional dialogues is for the High Level Climate Champions (HLCs) to virtually meet with non-party stakeholders (NPS) working on resilience and adaptation in five regions: (1) Southeast Asia; (2) South Asia; (3) Africa; (4) the Pacific; and (5) Latin America and the Caribbean.
+The purpose of these regional dialogues is for the High Level Climate Champions (HLCs) to virtually meet with non-party stakeholders (NPS) working on resilience and adaptation in six regions: (1) Southeast Asia; (2) South Asia; (3) Africa; (4) the Pacific; (5) Latin America; (6) and the Caribbean.
 The dialogues will share the same three overarching objectives as detailed below, but each dialogue will focus on its own set of regional, context-specific elements:

 1. To set out the actions NPS are taking to build a resilient future in their regions.
 This will include representatives from communities on the front line to the impacts of climate change.

 2. To identify what more can be done to increase ambition on resilience and adaptation actions; and

 3. To explore how the HLCs, Champions Team and Marrakech Partnership on Global Climate Action (MPGCA) can advance these ambitious actions through a potential Race for Resilience to COP26.

 These will be set in the context of COVID and the focus this has given in building resilience to risk.